Inclement Weather Day/Make-up Day Information

 As you may recall, in February 2020, we piloted a Virtual Learning Day when our final Inclement Weather Day occurred.
 This experience was valuable as we would soon encounter the extended school closure caused by the pandemic in March 2020.
 Moving forward, we will continue this virtual learning model for all grade levels in the event we must close schools due to inclement weather.
 Please also know that by implementing this model, these days will not need to be made up within the existing academic calendar, thus keeping the last day of school in Liberty Public Schools Friday, May 28, 2020.

 Below, you will find additional important information in the event face-to-face classes are canceled.

-Virtual Learning Information/Schedules: In the event face-to-face classes are canceled, your child’s school and/or teacher will email families with detailed information that includes classwork, instructions, etc. Liberty Virtual School student schedules will not be affected.
+Virtual Learning Information/Schedules: In the event face-to-face classes are canceled, your child’s school and/or teacher will email families with detailed information that includes classwork, instructions, etc.

 For secondary face-to-face learning students, your child’s school will also communicate as to how the school closure will affect the remainder of the week’s school schedule.

 Before/After School Age Care (Kid’s Zone): In the event school must be canceled due to inclement weather conditions, our Kid’s Zone program will remain available for families who are signed up.
 Additional details, including building locations, drop-off/pick-up times, and more, will be shared with families in the coming weeks.